danielnbarbosa/angela/README.md

 Angela uses reinforcement learning to solve a variety of [Open AI Gym](https://gym.openai.com/) and [Unity ML](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector) environments.

 The code is originally based on [this code](https://github.com/udacity/deep-reinforcement-learning) from the Udacity Deep Reinforcement Learning Nanodegree course that I am taking.
+It is written in python3 and pytorch.

-The code is written in python3 and pytorch.
-I use this as a sandbox to test out different RL algorithms in a variety of environments.
+Consider this as a sandbox to test out different RL algorithms in a variety of environments.

 #### DQN Agent Features